Robar666/CefGlueScreenshot/README.md

 MagickNet (https://magick.codeplex.com/ - .NET port of ImageMagick) works fair enough, but not every SVG is rendered perfectly.
 Especially external fonts and displacement maps are causing problems.

-Solution open a headless webbrowser and take a screenshot.
+Solution: Open a headless webbrowser and take a screenshot.

 ## Possible frameworks